kornichon2000/www.pierremorsa.com/content/mac-automation/omnifocus-action-pack-for-keyboard-maestro/index.md

 * run: runs an application (without bringing it to the front).
 * quit: quits an application.
 * pause: pauses the execution of actions for x seconds.
-* playlist: plays a playlist in iTunes.
+* playlist: plays a playlist in Music.

 There are two possible action groups: